 If you don’t want to remove a keypad, you can do a Google image search for your control panel model number, followed by the term "keypad".
 This will bring up images you can compare to your own keypad(s), leading you to its model number.

 As mentioned above, it’s not uncommon to find a Radionics alarm system already installed in a house you purchase.
 In many cases, the alarm can be used if it’s in working order and at least one arm/disarm code is known.

 If you have a working code, you can just download the security system manuals you need as described above, and use the system as you like.

-Radionics alarm systems are proprietary, or sold exclusively through the manufacturer.
+Radionics alarm systems are proprietary, and sold exclusively through the manufacturer.
 This means that originally, the only way to purchase Radionics systems was through Radionics authorized dealers.
-These days, you can purchase Radionics home security systems on eBay and elsewhere.
+These days, you can purchase used Radionics home security systems on eBay and elsewhere.

 For programming anything other than basic code changes, you’ll need either a special programmer or help from a Radionics authorized alarm company.

 Using the handheld programmer is the only way to change the program settings on most Radionics panels.
 The cost of the programmer and the steep “learning curve” to use it make it impractical for the average homeowner.

 Unlike some other brands of alarm such as Ademco, DSC, and Moose, there is no way to “factory default” a Radionics panel to gain access to programming mode.